benjaminulmer/benjaminulmer.github.io/_projects/aobtc.md

 The game was developed in C++ and OpenGL without the use of any game engine.
 The PhysX physics engine was used for rigid body dynamics and the driving model.
-Source code for the project can be viewed [here](https://github.com/benjaminulmer/bite-the-crust).
+The source code for the project can be viewed [here](https://github.com/benjaminulmer/bite-the-crust).

 ### Video Demo
 <div>{%- include extensions/youtube.html id='v8WvPdpNaj8' -%}</div>